 the signals may originate from different sources, for example some may be generated locally, others may be part of a pre-rendering or a full scene created in the network.

-Of particular interest is a simple use case, for example prominent for split rendering is a combination of signals a) non-diegetic, c) pre-rendered with assigned render pose, d) mixture of those.
-At least a), b), d) and e) from above follows the principle of what is defined in TS 26.118, figure 4.5-1 providing a Block diagram of Common Informative Binaural Renderer.
+At least a), b), d) (as a mixture of a) and b) as well as e) from above follows the principle of what is defined in TS 26.118, figure 4.5-1 providing a Block diagram of Common Informative Binaural Renderer.
 Pre-processing of content to HOA may for example be done based on TS 26.118, Annex B.3.
 The displacement of the scene to adjust to the latest head pose may be based on what is described in TS 26.118, Annex B.4.
 The headphone output signal computation may follow TS 26.118, Annex B.5.
 As a starting point, the renderer in Annex B of TS 26.118 could be considered as an example renderer.
 However, note that this renderer may have certain limitations and, for example, not be fully usable for translational movements as well as to address signal types c) from above.
 Detailed analysis from audio experts is needed to assess if Annex B renderer is relevant for reference.

-A renderer following these principles may be applicable for split rendering use cases which is a combination of signals a) non-diegetic, c) diegetic, pre-rendered with assigned render pose, d) mixture of those.
-Audio formats being under consideration includes, but is not limited to:
+Of particular interest is a simple use case for split rendering.
+In this case , the audio signals are expected to be a combination of signals a) non-diegetic, c) pre-rendered with assigned render pose, d) mixture of those.
+Audio signals that may be considered for split rendering include, but are not limited to:

 Mono signal (non-diegetic signals) that is not adapted to the latest viewer pose and position

-Stereo signal (non-diegetic signals) that is not adapted to the latest viewer pose and position
+Stereo signal (non-diegetic signals) that is not adapted to the latest viewer pose and position.
+This signal may be non-diegetic in nature or may have been pre-rendered.

-Stereo signal (diegetic signal) with pre-rendered pose (e.g. binaurally rendered)
+Stereo signal (diegetic signal) that includes a render pose (as used for example by a network renderer).
+The signal may be corrected to the latest view pose on the device.

-HOA signal with pre-rendered pose (for example the position) which may be rotated to the latest pose (pre-dominantly orientation).
+HOA signal with pre-render pose (for example the position, and as used by a network renderer).
+This signal may then be corrected to the latest user pose by rotating (pre-dominantly the updated orientation information is used for late stage correction on the device).

+It is unclear whether the reference renderer in TS 26.118, Annex B, is sufficient to address these type of signals.

-Audio experts are invited to study and define audio formats and example renderers that can address the above use cases, taking into consideration interfaces as provided in OpenSL ES.
+Audio experts are invited to study and define audio formats and example renderers that can address the above use case, taking into consideration interfaces as provided in OpenSL ES.

 Addressing full 6DoF audio scenes with rendering on the device may however be subject of future work.

+]

 ===== CHANGE =====